culshoefer/codeCurriculum-gitbook/chapter1.md

 other code
 ```

-Important note that the spaces at the beginning of the line show that the code after that belongs to the loop.
-In other programming languages, you might have different ways to express that you are inside a loop.
-In Python, however, this is very simple: Just make sure that you have *spaces at the beginning of the line* and that the number of spaces inside the same loop works.
+Important: Note the spaces at the beginning of the line.
+Just like with if-conditionals, we use the tabulator to show we are in a while-loop.
+In other programming languages, you might have different ways to express you are inside a loop.
+In Python, however, this is very simple: Just make sure that you have *spaces at the beginning of the line* and that the number of spaces inside the same loop are the same.

-That said, let's analyze what we have written in the first example: The `while` keyword says to python: Alright, the thing after this is a boolean expression.
+That said, let's see what we have written in the first example: The `while` keyword says to python: Alright, the thing after this is a boolean expression.
 In this case, this is `i < 5`.
 At the start, `i = 1`.
-Even if you are not good at Maths, you may find that `1 < 5`, so the boolean expression is `true`, meaning the code after that gets executed.
-The colon at the end (similarly to conditionals) is just a feature of Python to indicate the end of the statement (think of it as writing headlines).
+Even if you are not good at Maths, you may find that `1 < 5`, so the boolean expression is `True`, meaning the code after that gets executed.
+The colon at the end (similarly to conditionals) is just a feature of Python to show the end of the statement.

 Now, each time the loop gets executed, the variables `i` and `sum` get updated.
+The loop repeats until `i = 5`, in this case `5 < 5` is `False` and the loop finishes.
 Ok.
 So far so good.
 Let's look at some special cases (try the examples out for yourself):

 ```python
 i = 13